KHP-Informatics/osticket-docker/README.md

 # osticket-docker

-Create an isolated network for osticket:
+Create an isolated network for osticket.
+Example using the bridge network driver (overlay should also work):

 ```
   docker network create --driver bridge osticket_nw